peterc/trtl/README.md

 Trtl is a simple turtle system inspired by Python's turtle.py.
 It provides simple turtle drawing capabilities in Ruby, even if you're just at an IRb prompt.

-It uses Tk which is part of MRI 1.9's standard library so in theory it should work 'out of the box' with most MRI 1.9 installs.
+It leans on Tk which is part of MRI 1.9's standard library so in theory it should work 'out of the box' with most MRI 1.9 installs.

 ## Usage